How entrepreneurs benefit from solar energy without investment

 Heineken was the first to participate in the scheme in 2013.
 Thanks to a government subsidy, it is now interesting for many more companies.
 Ben Kras of Kras Recycling in Volendam, among others, signed the declaration of intent.
 For the entrepreneur a step in making the company more sustainable.
 “If the solar panels are connected to our four business premises in August, our company will be energy neutral.”
 Earlier, Kras opted for LED lighting and an electrically powered fleet.

 He calls the scheme “too attractive to run.”
-“In the past, we considered investing in solar panels ourselves, but decided not to do so for competitive reasons.
+“In the past, we considered investing in solar panels ourselves but decided not to do so for competitive reasons.
 The long payback period of the investment brings too much uncertainty.
 “The Maas Capital and Solar Access scheme has a duration of 16 years.
-Kras: “At that moment the panels are my property.
-In theory, the panels can then last for another ten years. ”
+Kras: “At this moment the panels are my main focus of interest.
+In theory, the panels can last for another ten years”.

 In principle, the subsidy from the Ministry of Economic Affairs for generating and supplying solar energy is available to every entrepreneur.
 The offer from Maas Capital and SolarAccess is attractive because the joint venture arranges the subsidy application as well as the installation and maintenance of the solar panels.
 With this, the bank wants to help business customers make a positive contribution to making the world more sustainable.
 Moreover, by generating their own electricity, the entrepreneurs will lower their energy costs in the long term.
 Companies with large roofs with an area of at least 5,000 m2 are eligible.